yitbarek16/fraud-detection-project/README.md

 ---

 **Next steps:**
-Proceed to the modeling notebook (`05_modeling.ipynb`) for training and evaluating machine learning models.
+I proceed to the modeling notebook (`05_modeling.ipynb`) for training and evaluating machine learning models.

 ---